-The Associate in Arts in Sociology program at Lansing Community College offers students an education within the fields of anthropology and sociology.
-The program is designed for students that are interested in advancing their knowledge by pursuing a bachelor’s degree in sociology at a four-year institution.
-To help with the transfer process, Lansing Community College has a variety of agreements with numerous participating two-year and four-year educational institutions within the state of Michigan.
-Upon graduation of the program, students will fulfill the MACRAO Transfer Agreement course requirements that ensure transfer eligibility.
+The Associate in Arts in Sociology degree program at Lansing Community College offers students an education within the fields of Anthropology and Sociology.
+The online Sociology degree program is designed for students interested in advancing their knowledge by pursuing a bachelor’s degree in Sociology at a four-year institution.

-Courses within the program will cover a variety of subjects within the field of sociology.
-Students will learn topics such as anthropology theory, society persity, cultural variations, concepts of sociology, social stratification, and social institutions.
-The program will also teach students how healthcare, discrimination, inequality, education and family status create social stratification and cultural problems.
+Courses within the program cover a variety of subjects such as anthropology theory, society persity, cultural variations, concepts of sociology, and social institutions.
+The program also teaches students how healthcare, discrimination, inequality, education, and family status can create social stratification and cultural issues.